Information for Tenants looking for a property to rent

 are generally available for a minimum period of 6 months unless otherwise stated

-A Non Refundable Holding Fee of £250.00 per property is payable to hold your chosen property:-
+A Refundable Holding Fee equal to one weeks rent is payable to hold your chosen property:-

 After you, a family member or friend has viewed the property